-(a) Ensure that the demand for transport generated by development is managed in a sustainable manner.

-- (b) Ensure that bike parking is considered in all development and provided in appropriately scaled developments with facilities such as change rooms, showers and secure areas for bike parking. - (c) Establish requirements for car share schemes for the benefit of people living and or working within a development. - (d) Design vehicle access and basement layouts and levels to maximise pedestrian safety and create high quality ground level relationships between the building and the public domain. - (e) Provide accessible car parking.
+- (a) Ensure that the demand for transport generated by development is managed in a sustainable manner. - (b) Ensure that bike parking is considered in all development and provided in appropriately scaled developments with facilities such as change rooms, showers and secure areas for bike parking. - (c) Establish requirements for car share schemes for the benefit of people living and or working within a development. - (d) Design vehicle access and basement layouts and levels to maximise pedestrian safety and create high quality ground level relationships between the building and the public domain.

-Transport, traffic and access implications of the proposal are considered in Section 6.6.
+Transport, traffic and access implications of the proposal are considered in Section 6.5.